OpenIndex/RemoteSupportTool/README.md

 ### Notes about Linux

 Currently the support session is not working for customers using [Wayland](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)).
 Currently it is not widely used yet.
 Fortunately most Linux distributions still use X.org - but for example Fedora is already shipping Wayland in its default installation.
-We're hoping to find a solution for this problem as soon as possible (see [issue #24](https://github.com/OpenIndex/RemoteSupportTool/issues/24)).
+We're trying to find a solution for this problem as soon as possible (see [issue #24](https://github.com/OpenIndex/RemoteSupportTool/issues/24)).

 Translations